 The work kicks off in May with an intensive course design institute that provides a framework for developing high-impact experiences that nurture empathy, encourage reflection, and foster ethical citizen leadership.
 Community partners will be invited to collaborate with scholars during the workshop in order to align course outcomes with partner needs.
 Scholars then work in a small learning community during the academic year to support each other in further developing and implementing their courses.

-Over the course of the program, Community-Engaged Teaching Scholars will...
+During the program, Community-Engaged Teaching Scholars...

-- submit a brief reflection on their experience of implementing a community-engaged course, with specific attention to lessons learned and improvements they plan to make.
+- submit a brief reflection on their experience implementing a community-engaged course, with specific attention to lessons learned and improvements they plan to make.